-The risk of a major aircraft accident with its attendant consequences, including potential significant financial losses and a loss of public confidence, is the most significant business risk facing the Company.
+The risk of a major aircraft accident with its attendant consequences, including potential significant financial losses and a significant negative impact on the Company's reputation, is the most significant business risk facing the Company.
 While the consequences of this risk are significant, NAV CANADA has established an SMS to mitigate the likelihood of the risk occurring.
-It is designed to:
+The SMS is designed to:

-- assign safety responsibilities and accountabilities to the appropriate groups, - assure that personnel are trained for their safety responsibilities, - promote the identification and mitigation of hazards and risks to operational safety, - assure the consistent and rigorous application of safety programs, and - measure the success of these programs.
+- assign safety responsibilities and accountabilities to the appropriate groups; - assure that personnel are trained for their safety responsibilities; - promote the identification and mitigation of hazards and risks to operational safety;

+- assure the consistent and rigorous application of safety programs; and - measure the success of these programs.